markasfour/rshell/README.md

 Commands such as ```cd``` are not supported in this make of Rshell

-Piping is not supported in this make of Rshell

 Colors for files, directories, etc. are not supported in this make of Rshell

 Text navigation (such as arrow keys) is not supported by this make of Rshell